ApprenticeAI/frapy/docs/faq.rst

 .. _BeautifulSoup's official documentation: https://www.crummy.com/software/BeautifulSoup/bs4/doc/#specifying-the-parser-to-use

-Did Scrapy "steal" X from Django?
+Did Frapy "steal" X from Django?
 ---------------------------------

 Probably, but we don't like that word.
-We think Django_ is a great open source project and an example to follow, so we've used it as an inspiration for Scrapy.
+We think Django_ is a great open source project and an example to follow, so we've used it as an inspiration for Frapy.

 We believe that, if something is already done well, there's no need to reinvent it.
 This concept, besides being one of the foundations for open source and free